You can become a competent shooter without spending a lot of money on a firearms training course. Learn how here!

 A mounted laser is also useful to illustrate to the shooter exactly where the muzzle is dropping when the trigger is being jerked or anticipated.

 Dry firing can damage the firearm if not done correctly.
-The firing pin being struck by the hammer must transfer that energy somewhere.
-When it’s not striking a primer, that energy is being dissipated throughout whatever metal on metal contact occurs within the action sequence of the firing pin.
-This occurring too many times can cause uneven wear in the action of the firearm, and eventually may require that the firing pin is replaced.
+The firing pin struck by the hammer must transfer that energy somewhere.
+When it’s not striking a primer, that energy is being dissipated throughout whatever metal-on-metal contact occurs within the action sequence of the firing pin.
+The frequency can cause uneven wear in the action of the firearm.
+Eventually, it may require the replacement of the firing pin.

 Some guns can handle this, some can’t.
-Either way, purchasing snap caps not only protects the firing pin by absorbing that energy, they also give you a chance to manipulate your firearm with all the realism except for the actual gunshot.
-Lauding snap caps is for another day though.
-They’re a great training aid, but only a small part of your at home training toolbox.
+Either way, purchasing snap caps not only protects the firing pin by absorbing that energy.
+They also give you a chance to manipulate your firearm with all the realism except for the actual gunshot.
+Lauding snap caps is for another day, though.
+They’re a great training aid but only a small part of your at-home training toolbox.

-There’s a reason we place so much emphasis on these fundamentals is that by building up the most proficient muscle memory in a controlled environment like dry firing at home, we can better depend on these skills kicking in when we need them the most.
+There’s a reason we place so much emphasis on these basics.
+They help build up the most proficient muscle memory in a controlled environment like dry firing at home.
+After which, we can better depend on these skills kicking in when we need them the most.

 Check this video about attempting to become a competent shooter from Big Mike’s Hobby Channel: